 Appreciate your boss!
 He or she is human and will respond positively.
 You could say, “I appreciate your supporting my position at the project planning meeting”.

 When you have a particularly good meeting, ask people what made it go so well and why.

-If you wish, you can give each other appreciation on your contribution to the success of a very important or extended meeting or project.
+If you wish, you can give each other appreciation for your contribution to the success of a very important or extended meeting or project.

 After every meeting, ask the people for their thoughts on what went well at the meeting and why.
 You can then use these thoughts to make every meeting go as well.

 There is a new approach to enabling change based on appreciation called “Appreciative Enquiry“.
 You find out what already works well and help people build from this.
 For example, if you wanted to increase peoples’ commitment to customer care, you would find examples in the organisation where this was already going well.
 Then you would help them create a shared vision and a plan of action starting from there.

 When you genuinely value what someone else has done or how he or she is.

 When someone who works for you or a colleague has done a good piece of work.